axiomgaming/lostark_theory/relic_sets.md

 ## Betrayal Instinct

+Spawn ethers; collect 3 different ethers to trigger bonuses to attack speed, cooldown, and periodically cleanse debuffs and restore identity and MP.

 **2 Piece Set Bonus**

 - Creates a Powerful Ether with the Either Enhancement Engraving Effect that only you can use within 3 meters.
 (Cooldown: 1m)